uczburak/FinalProject/README.md

 # FinalProject
-This project is built as Kodlama.io Bootcamp final project
+This project is built as a Kodlama.io Bootcamp final project